Free Shipping on Orders over $75 to the Contiguous US

 A JP-1 Jang seeder is one of the best tools for small-scale organic farms.
 The benefits are myriad: It doesn’t need perfect soil conditions to run through seeding rows; it is reliable, precise, and easy to use.
 This single-row seeder is our favorite hand-push tool for increasing efficiency on the farm.

 It singulates seed extremely well, reducing your overall seed cost by not dumping excess seed on the ground.
-This precise seeding makes Jang one of the best labor-saving tools on your farm as well.
-It not only speeds up your sowing but also prevents the need to thin your crop.
+This precise seeding makes Jang one of the best labor-saving tools on your farm.
+It not only speeds up sowing but also eliminates the need to thin the crop.
 Not having to bend over to plant or thin your row is the icing on the cake.

 This article will give you an overview of getting started with your new Jang seeder and some of our favorite tips.